Beatrizssmarques/Beatrizssmarques/README.md

 ---

-## 💼 Internship
+## 💼 Internship Experience

-Currently working as an intern at **[Company Name]**, where I am:
+Recently completed my internship at **[Company Name]**, where I:

-- Developing and maintaining software applications
+- Developed and maintained software applications
-- Working with **[Technologies]**
+- Worked with **[Technologies]**
-- Collaborating with a team using agile methodologies
+- Collaborated with a team using agile methodologies
-- Improving my problem-solving and software design skills
+- Strengthened my problem-solving and software design skills
+- Contributed to real-world projects and gained hands-on experience

 ---